CCraglex/CCraglex/README.md

-I am a game development student, currently in second year.
+I am a game development student, currently in third year.
 Created a few small mobile game prototypes before finding out this site.
 Currently working on a solo PC game project.
 I use Unity for games but also tried Godot and monogame.
-I know Basic-Intermediate C#.
+I know Intermediate C#.

 Finished Projects